percona/dbaas-controller/catalog/README.md

 ## Files

 - `messages.gotext.json` contains translated messages.
-- `out.gotext.json` is intermidiate file; contains merged entities from `messages.gotext.json` and parsed messages from soure code.
+- `out.gotext.json` is an intermediate file; contains merged entities from `messages.gotext.json` and parsed messages from source code.
-- `catalog.go` generated file; includes content of `messages.gotext.json`.
-BDaaS-controller use it by to choose right translation.
+- `catalog.go` generated file; includes the content of `messages.gotext.json`. dbaas-controller uses it to choose the right translation.